MoeinAbtahi/WALL/README.md

 ### Step 1:  Clone WALL and Install Required Dependencies

-1. **Clone the WALL Repository**
-   Open a terminal or command prompt, navigate to the directory where you want to clone the repository, and run:
+1. **Clone the WALL Repository**: Open a terminal or command prompt, navigate to the directory where you want to clone the repository, and run:

    ```bash
    git clone https://github.com/MoeinAbtahi/WALL.git
    ```

-2. **Navigate to the Cloned Repository**
-   Move into the newly cloned **WALL** directory:
+2. **Navigate to the Cloned Repository**: Move into the newly cloned **WALL** directory:

    ```bash
    cd WALL
    ```

-3. **Install Required Dependencies**
-   Run the following command to install all necessary dependencies for the WALL application, as listed in the `requirements.txt` file:
+3. **Install Required Dependencies**: Run the following command to install all necessary dependencies for the WALL application, as listed in the `requirements.txt` file:

    ```bash
    pip install -r requirements.txt